Frequently Asked Questions for

 /var/vcap/sys/log/rabbitmq-server/drain.log.
 If you

-ssh into the failing rabbitmq-server instance and start the
+ssh into the failing rabbitmq-server instance and start the rabbitmq-server job by

 monit start rabbitmq-server.
-You will not be

-able to start the job via BOSH
+You are not able to start the job through

-and will fail since the drain script is failing.
+fails because the drain script is failing.

 monit status), run

-It is possible to back up the state of a RabbitMQ cluster for both the on-demand and pre-provisioned services using the RabbitMQ Management API.
+You can back up the state of a RabbitMQ cluster for both the on-demand and pre-provisioned services using the RabbitMQ Management API.
 Backups include virtual hosts, exchanges, queues, and users.